-One of the most famous festivals on the Philippine calendar, the Sinulog Festival attracts millions of visitors each year.
-At the center of it all is the full-day procession, specifically the vivid costumes of the dancers who come from all over the country.
-The other attraction is the street parties which take place the day before and the day of the main event.
-The Grand Parade will take place on a Sunday about mid-way through the festival and begins at 4am at the Basilica Minore Del Santo Nino where the statue is housed in glass casing.
+The Sinulog Festival is one of the most famous festivals on the Philippine calendar, attracting millions of visitors each year.
+At the center of it all is the full-day procession—the Grand Parade—for which dancers come with vivid costumes and choreographed routines from all over the country.
+The Grand Parade takes place on a Sunday about mid-way through the festival and begins at 4am at the Basilica Minore Del Santo Nino where the statue is housed in glass casing.
 There are also street parties, fairs, booths, and other cultural and religious events during the festival.